Maalai Pozhudhin Mayakathilaey

-Maalai Pozhudhin Mayakathilaey is a 2012 Indian Tamil-language romance film written and directed by Narayan Nagendra Rao.
-It stars Aari Arujunan and Shubha Phutela, with Subbu Panchu, R. S. Shivaji, and Balaji Venugopal in other pivotal roles.
-The soundtrack and background score was composed by Achu, while the film was produced by Mayuri Sekar.
+Maalai Pozhudhin Mayakathilaey is a 2012 Indian Tamil-language independent romance film written and directed by Narayan Nagendra Rao in his debut.
+Produced by C. H. Mayuri Shekar of Sri Lakshmi Narasimha Creations, it stars Aari Arujunan and Shubha Phutela in her only acting credit, with Subbu Panchu, R. S. Shivaji, Balaji Venugopal, Tejasvini and Karunakaran in pivotal roles.
+Set in real time, it follows two strangers, played by Aari and Phutela, falling in love after meeting in a coffee shop.
+The music was composed by Achu, cinematography was handled by Gopi Amarnath and editing by M. Thiyagarajan.
+The film was released on 27 July 2012.